kubernetes/kubernetes/docs/design/security_context.md

 ### Overview
 A *security context* consists of a set of constraints that determine how a container is secured before getting created and run.
-It has a 1:1 correspondence to a [service account](https://github.com/GoogleCloudPlatform/kubernetes/pull/2297).
-A *security context provider* is passed to the Kubelet so it can have a chance to mutate Docker API calls in order to apply the security context.
+It has a 1:1 correspondence to a [service account](https://github.com/GoogleCloudPlatform/lmktfy/pull/2297).
+A *security context provider* is passed to the LMKTFYlet so it can have a chance to mutate Docker API calls in order to apply the security context.

 It is recommended that this design be implemented in two phases:

-1. Implement the security context provider extension point in the Kubelet so that a default security context can be applied on container run and creation.
+1. Implement the security context provider extension point in the LMKTFYlet so that a default security context can be applied on container run and creation.
 2. Implement a security context structure that is part of a service account.
 The default context provider can then be used to apply a security context based